Machine Inventory Sale

-For decades, US companies sought to reduce business expenses by offshoring their manufacturing facilities to countries with lower production and labor costs.
+For decades, U.S. companies have sought to reduce business expenses by offshoring their manufacturing facilities to countries with lower production and labor costs.
 Globalization accelerated in the 1990s, creating a complex embedded system of supply networks spread across multiple countries.
 However, recent events such as the COVID-19 pandemic and associated labor shortages have revealed the vulnerabilities of these networks, prompting manufacturers to rethink their manufacturing and supply chain strategies.

 To better prepare for potential crises, many manufacturers plan to reshore their physical locations, especially in light of increased expenses overseas.
 Cheaper labor costs can be offset by higher expenses for international shipping, trade tariffs, and raw materials — which can drive unwelcome price increases in finished goods.
 For example, in January 2021 the Economist reported that when faced with unexpected supply bottlenecks that pushed up costs, 25% of surveyed companies had to raise their prices.